On Memorization of Large Language Models in Logical Reasoning: Learn to Reason by Fine-tuning With Answers Only

-\cref{sec:measure_mem} shows that both off-the-shelf and fine-tuned models exhibit memorization when solving \kk reasoning tasks.
+\cref{sec:measure_mem} shows that fine-tuned models exhibit memorization when solving \kk reasoning tasks.
 Does it mean that those models do not have reasoning capabilities at all?
-As we will show, it turns out that the models can do both, and interestingly the reasoning capability consistently improves as the memorization level increases when the models are fine-tuned on \kk puzzles.
+In this section, we show that LLMs can do both, and the reasoning capability consistently improves as the memorization level increases when the models are fine-tuned on \kk puzzles.

 We focus on analyzing {\ft} in this section and discuss \cotft in \Cref{sec:learn-to-reason-cot}.
 For humans, solving \kk tasks without understanding the underlying logic is difficult.
 However, after observing the step-by-step reasoning steps, people can understand the procedure and solve the puzzles more easily.
 Similarly, compared to \cotft, learning from only answers ({\ft}) without detailed reasoning steps is intuitively more challenging for LLMs, as the models need to come up with the reasoning procedures on their own.
 Therefore, the models might be more likely to rely on memorization in this case.
 Surprisingly, from \Cref{fig:perturb_ablation_direct_ft_mem_score}, we did not observe {\ft}ed \gptfouromini models exhibiting consistently higher memorization score than {\cotft}ed ones.
 It turns out that models can learn to reason \kk puzzles well directly from observing only question-answer pairs, as we will show in \cref{subsec:direct-ft-generalization}.
-To better understand what the model actually learns through \ft, we conduct a probing analysis on model internals in \cref{subsec:wrong-ans-ft} and an ablation study with incorrect answers fine-tuning in \cref{subsec:wrong-ans-ft}.
+To better understand what the model learns through \ft, we conduct a probing analysis on model internals in \cref{subsec:wrong-ans-ft} and an ablation study with incorrect answers fine-tuning in \cref{subsec:wrong-ans-ft}.